robanquieri/product-catalog-test/README.md

 3. Describe or implement a solution to handle temporary and permanent failure of the involved webservices (language of choice, pseudo-code allowed, external tools or frameworks allowed).
 As the time might be already tight, at least sketch out some ideas.

-*How to present your solution:* Describe your implementation: it could be pseudo-code, tough you could also describe your solution in some markdown file or diagrams - or put it all together
+*How to present your solution:* You may write real code, or you could write pseudo-code, though.
+You could also just write some ideas and concepts on a piece of paper (please don't take this seriously and use a text editor and save as mark down or text format - hand written letters can be hard to read :p ) or create some fancy diagrams for your solution.
+In the end: we need to be able to understand what's going on.

 ## Technical Details
 There are a couple of backend webservices involved.
 You don't need to care about how the data is requested (e.g. REST, Thrift or something else).
 For our purpose we will use a simple JSON file as input data to validate your implementation.
 Use [this file](wms_product_data.json) for example data.